icpc/na-rocky-mountain-web/docs/rules.md

 Teams may not possess any machine-readable electronic or magnetic media during the contest unless provided by the site explicitly for contest use.
 Violation of this rule will result in immediate disqualification, regardless of intent or whether the media were actually used.

 ## Reference Materials
 The World Finals only allow teams to have 25 pages of reference material in PDF format, which is verified and printed out for the team for its use during the contest.
-For the Mid-Central USA contest, teams may bring any amount of printed reference material, including printouts of source code.
+For the regional contest, teams may bring any amount of printed reference material, including printouts of source code.
 If you have a book that includes a CD, be sure to leave the CD at home; see above.

 ## Registration Priority
 Our primary goal is to maximize the number of teams that participate in the contest; our secondary goal is to maximize the number of schools.